electron/electron/docs/tutorial/using-native-node-modules.md

 # Every time you run "npm install", run this:
 ./node_modules/.bin/electron-rebuild

-# On Windows if you have trouble, try:
+# If you have trouble on Windows, try:
 .\node_modules\.bin\electron-rebuild.cmd
 ```

-For more information on usage and integration with other tools, consult the
+For more information on usage and integration with other tools such as [Electron
-project's README.
+Packager][electron-packager], consult the project's README.

 ### Using `npm`